Destination Westport, Co. Mayo

 For more inspiration and lots of info visit Destination Westport: destinationwestport.com

-Thank you to Suzanne O’Brien of the award-winning, family friendly Hotel Westport for organising our two night stay earlier this year.
-We enjoyed it and hope to return to stay for longer, and explore all that’s on offer.
+Thank you to Suzanne O’Brien of the award-winning, family friendly Hotel Westport for organising our stay which you can see featured in our video below.
+We had a fabulous time and hope to return to experience it all again!